 Our team of cardiac electrophysiologists treat conditions that cause the heart to beat too fast, too slow, or in an irregular pattern.
 We use the latest innovative technology and testing to measure the electrical activity of the heart, thus finding the location and cause of heart problems for patients.

 An arrhythmia is an irregular heartbeat caused by conditions like coronary artery disease or an injury from heart attack.
 Common types of arrhythmias include atrial fibrillation, atrial flutter, and ventricular fibrillation.
-We use electrophysiology tests to find the cause and severity of arrhythmia.
 Patients with cardiac arrhythmias often do not need treatment at all.
-For cases that do require intervention, treatments range from medication regimens, ablation at the source of the arrhythmia, pacemaker implantation, or an implantable cardioverter defibrillator.
-There are a variety of treatment options depending on the type of arrhythmia.
+For cases that do require intervention, treatments can include medication, ablation at the source of the arrhythmia, pacemaker implantation, or an implantable cardioverter defibrillator.

 - Atrial fibrillation ablation

 Atrial fibrillation is the most common type of arrhythmia.
-Although non-life-threatening, it can cause uncomfortable symptoms and can contribute to heart failure and stroke.
+Although not life-threatening, it can cause uncomfortable symptoms and contribute to heart failure and stroke.
 Treatments range from medication to minimally invasive surgical procedures.
 Cardioversion can also be used to treat atrial fibrillation if the patient is diagnosed within 24-48 hours of the onset of symptoms.
-Ablation gets rid of abnormal, arrhythmia-causing areas of the heart, correcting the transmission of electrical impulses in the heart.
+Ablation gets rid of abnormal, arrhythmia-causing areas of the heart.